This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 9 | std::cout << A{} << std::endl;

-This means the compiler tried to match the A type with the const char* overload (via implicit type conversion) and failed.
-The standard library has many such functions with numerous overloads.
-For example, operator<< is overloaded for int, bool, long, double, and many others—nearly dozens of functions.
-The error messages list all the reasons why each overload attempt failed, easily resulting in hundreds of lines.
-Combined with the cryptic naming in the standard library, it can look like gibberish.
+This means that an attempt was made to match type A with the const char* overload (via implicit type conversion), and it failed.
+Standard library functions like this have many overloads, for example, operator<< is overloaded for int, bool, long, double, etc., nearly dozens of functions.
+The error message then lists the reasons why all these overloaded functions failed, easily reaching hundreds of lines.
+Coupled with the cryptic naming in the standard library, it looks like gibberish.

 Instantiation Stack